seanox/aspect-js/manual/en/mvc.md

 ## Controller

-The (application)controller controls internal processes of an application (face flow) and the binding of markup and JavaScript as well as the control of the data flow between view and model, which is taken over by Composite, Paths and SiteMap.
-This means that we can also speak of MVVM (Model View ViewModel) and MVCS (Model View Controller Service).
+The (application)controller controls internal processes within an application (face flow) and takes over the data flow between view and model with the view-model binding, whereby we can also speak of MVVM (Model-View-ViewModel) and MVCS (Model-View-Controller-Service) here.

 ## Model